 At the time of his death he was virtually unknown – only four of his poems were published during his lifetime – but he had always been determined to be a poet, and had experimented with verse from an early age.
 In 1913-1915, whilst teaching at Bordeaux and Bagnères-de-Bigorre in France, he worked on the rhyming patterns which became characteristic of his poetry; but it was not until the summer of 1917 that he found his true voice.

 Virtually all the poems for which he is now remembered were written in a creative burst between August 1917 and September 1918.
 His self-appointed task was to speak for the men in his care, to show the ‘Pity of War’, which he also expressed in vivid letters home.
 His bleak realism, his energy and indignation, his compassion and his great technical skill are evident in many well-known poems, and phrases or lines from his work (“Each slow dusk a drawing-down of blinds” … “The Old Lie: Dulce et decorum est …” ) are frequently quoted.

-Download a copy of the Wilfred Owen Trail around Oswestry here or call into the Visitor & Information Centre for your copy.
+Download a copy of the Wilfred Owen Trail around Oswestry here Copies are also available in the Visitor & Exhibition Centre for free.